 If you do not live in New England or the Northeast, you can learn more about Nor’easters from the National Weather Service.
 But let me share a picture.
 I arrived home in Onset on October 17th, the day after a Nor’easter had gone through the area.
 Actually, it lasted a little longer than a day.
 It was sunny but very windy when I blew into town.
 The water was only a little choppy, but it seemed like more than a typical high tide, and the water was an angry green.
 I had to take the picture from my car because the wind was strong enough I could not get my door open more than a few inches.

 There were hurricanes that made it up to Massachusetts in the 1950’s (and certainly later too).
-One memorable Hurricane in the 1950’s one lifted up one of the snack bars in town off its moorings (Kenny’s Salt Water Taffy).
+One memorable Hurricane in the 1950’s lifted up one of the snack bars in town off its moorings (Kenny’s Salt Water Taffy).
 There were booklets published with pictures of all the local storm damage.
 As young as I was, I still shiver when I think about the high water mark of those hurricanes.
 There was a beach front house that had a large privacy wall.
-It was the last house on the left on the lane at the beach.
+It was the last house on the left of our lane at the beach.
 Walking past that wall and seeing the high water mark that was several feet above my head, in a place that normally the water didn’t even reach at high tide, gave me shivers for sure, as well as a healthy respect for water.
 Perhaps that is where and how my fascination-fear of water was born.

-There was a dirt lane that went from the edge of our property all the way to beach front.
-It served as a kind of service road I suppose, and was a good path down to the beach.
+The dirt lane that went from the edge of our property all the way to beach front served was a good path down to the beach.
 When I remember those storms, mom is still my hero.
 She had a knack for making it seem like everything was okay, or trying to make a game out of it, even if she was scared.
 The wind drove the rain sideways as it pelted our windows.
 We couldn’t help but wonder if the water would make it all the way up to our home.
-She moved the overstuffed chairs from the living room to the dining room to be closer to the heat and we sat at the table playing parcheesi and rummy and probably even fish.
+Mom moved the overstuffed chairs from the living room to the dining room to be closer to the heat and we sat at the table playing parcheesi and rummy and probably even fish.
 The storm windows were full length windows, with thick wooden frames and they latched over the regular windows somehow, and shook and rattled in the strong gales of the hurricane winds and shook our bones as well.

 In June, July and August, the beach was a great place for sounds as well as sights.
 You could hear the voices from a hundred different conversations going on at once, blended in with the static from transistor radios.
 The voices of life guards calling through megaphones to kids fooling around on the rafts, were mixed in with the cries of circling seagulls.
 There were other sounds as well coming from the snack shack, that were noticeable as one stood inline to place an order.
 You could hear the sizzle of hotdogs or hamburgers frying on the grill, the boiling sound of the oil, as baskets of French fries and onion rings were dunked into them.
 Then of course, there was the ca-ching, ca-ching of the cash register being rung up, and the occasional sound of coin wrappers being hit on the side of the register to break them open as the coins fell into their holders.
 Even today when I see a cashier do that, I think of an egg being cracked open and its contents spilled onto a hot griddle or frying pan.

 Beaches are inviting places, even to the locals and when we went out to play during the summer, it was most often to play at the beach.
 We went to lay on the hot crystalline white sand, to dig in the water logged sand at low tide and try our hand at sand castles, not unlike the tourists.